Seniors heading north for prescribed drugs

 Seattle Post – Intelligencer Reporter

-SURREY, British Columbia – Woody Crandall’s epiphany came near the prescription counter at the back of London Drugs.
+SURREY, British Columbia – Woody Crandall’s epiphany came near the prescribed drugs counter at the back of London Drugs.

 He laughed and shook his head at the wonder of it all.

-Diabetes medication that costs 62 cents a pill back home in Marysville costs only 7 cents a pill in British Columbia.
-An ulcer medicine costs him $1.03 a pill at home.
-He can get the same medicine for 13 cents a pill in Canada.
+Diabetes prescribed drug that costs 62 cents a pill back home in Marysville costs only 7 cents a pill in British Columbia.
+An ulcer prescribed medicine costs him $1.03 a pill at home.
+He can get the same prescribed medicine for 13 cents a pill in Canada.

 “It’s the same damn company and the same damn pills,” said Crandall, 64.